lollek/libprompt/README.md

 ## To be implemented
 ### Editing
-* backward-kill-line (C-u) - Kill from cursor to the start of the prompt and put it in the kill-ring.
 * kill-word (M-d) - Kill from cursor to the end of the current word.
 * yank-pop (M-y) - Rotate the kill-ring to show some less recent data.
 Only works after yank or yank-pop.
 * repeat-char (M-0..9) - Type a number and then press a character, to show that many characters.
 E.g M-1,0,c will output 10 c's